Collaborations

 Cochrane Belgium

-The Belgian Red Cross collaborates closely with Cochrane Belgium, located at the Belgian Centre for Evidence-Based Medicine (CEBAM).
+Belgian Red Cross collaborates closely with Cochrane Belgium, located at the Belgian Centre for Evidence-Based Medicine (Cebam).
 Cochrane Belgium is one of the Cochrane centres representing Cochrane worldwide.
 Cochrane is an international network of collaborators from over 130 countries, consisting of researchers, healthcare professionals, patients and others interested, working together to produce credible, accessible health information, free from commercial sponsorship or any other conflicts of interest.

 The main goals of Cochrane Belgium are: